UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs24/lab00.md

 Before leaving the lab you must get the following things checked off by your mentor:

-* Signed the electronic attendance sheet (your mentor should do this on your behalf)
 * Progress on your C++ program
 * Successful creation of a github account and signed up into our class github organization.
-* The tentative name of your programming partner for lab01 and pa01 (must be someone from your mentor group).
-You have time to change that until the due date for lab01

 This lab must be completed INDIVIDUALLY.
 In the subsequent labs you are encouraged to work with a programming partner.